jamesread/commonlinuxstuff/README.md

-jwr-puppet-module
+jamesread-commonlinuxstuff
 =================

-A puppet module containing my commonly used junk.
+A puppet module containing my commonly used stuff.